sambitmishra04/cf-toolkit/README.md

 - Filters for future events only.
 - Authenticates with Google Calendar via OAuth2.
 - Prevents duplicates using a Postgres database.
-- Runs automatically every 24 hours (Dockerized).
+- Runs automatically every 24 hours (Dockerized)

 ## How to Run